Chart Color Schemes

 Richmond hosts a young demographic, positioning it in the bottom quartile nationwide

 Richmond's median age is 33, which is younger than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
 Compared to Greater Melbourne, Richmond has a higher proportion of residents aged 25-34 (33.7%) but fewer residents aged 5-14 (4.9%).
 This concentration of 25-34 year-olds is significantly higher than the national figure of 14.5%.
-Between the 2021 Census and the present, the proportion of Richmond's population aged 25 to 34 has increased from 31.5% to 33.7%, while the proportion of residents aged 45 to 54 has decreased from 11.4% to 10.2%, and the proportion of those aged 5 to 14 has dropped from 6.0% to 4.9%.
-Population forecasts for the year 2041 suggest significant demographic changes in Richmond, with the strongest projected growth in the 25 to 34 age group, which is expected to grow by 27%, adding 2,833 residents and reaching a total of 13,446.
+Between the 2021 Census and the present, the proportion of Richmond's population aged 25 to 34 has increased from 31.5% to 33.7%, while the proportion of residents aged 45 to 54 has decreased from 11.4% to 10.2%.
+The proportion of children aged 5 to 14 has also dropped, from 6.0% to 4.9%.
+By 2041, population forecasts indicate substantial demographic shifts in Richmond.
+The 25 to 34 age group is projected to grow by 27%, adding 2,892 residents to reach a total of 13,450.